harishgobugari/SSEETL/README.md

 - After successful test case validation, cleaned and transformed DataFrames are loaded into CSV files in the output folder.
 - These output files serve as inputs for downstream analysis in tools like PowerBI.

+## EV Charging Station Location Analysis

+### Overview

+The data analysis aims to pinpoint the best locations for new EV charging stations by evaluating and ranking counties based on their need for additional infrastructure.
+This evaluation uses a composite score, which combines several key metrics into a single value to facilitate data-driven decisions.
+The following factors contribute to calculating this composite score, which highlights potential areas for establishing EV infrastructure:

+### Factors Considered

+The following factors are used to calculate the composite score, which highlights potential areas for establishing EV infrastructure:

+1. **EV Registrations (EV Count):**
+   - Represents the total number of electric vehicles registered in each county.
+   - Higher EV registrations indicate a greater demand for charging stations.

+2. **Existing Charging Stations (Charging Stations Count):**
+   - Represents the total number of existing charging stations in each county.
+   - Fewer existing charging stations suggest a higher need for new infrastructure.

+3. **Population Density (Population Density):**
+   - Represents the number of people living per unit area in each county.
+   - Higher population density areas might have more potential users of charging stations.

+### Calculating the Composite Score

+#### Normalization

+Before calculating the composite score, the data is normalized to a common scale within the range [0, 1].
+This normalization ensures each variable contributes equally to the analysis.
+After normalization, weights are assigned to each factor to reflect their relative importance in determining the need for new charging stations.

+**Normalization Formula:**

+\[ x' = \frac{x - \min(x)}{\max(x) - \min(x)} \]

+#### Composite Score Formula

+\[ \text{Composite Score} = (\text{EV Count} \times 0.4) + (\text{Charging Stations per EV} \times 0.3) + (\text{Population Density} \times 0.3) \]

+- **EV Count Weight (0.4):** Indicates that 40% of the composite score is based on the number of EVs.
+- **Charging Stations per EV Weight (0.3):** Indicates that 30% of the composite score is based on the ratio of charging stations to EVs.
+- **Population Density Weight (0.3):** Indicates that 30% of the composite score is based on population density.

+### Conclusion

+Counties are ranked according to their composite scores derived from the data.
+The analysis reveals that Dublin County tops the list with a high composite score, indicating a significant need for more charging infrastructure.
+The top counties recommended for new EV charging stations are:

+1. Dublin
+2. Cork
+3. Kildare
+4. Galway
+5. Meath

 ## CI/CD

 - This project uses GitHub for managing different versions of the code and GitHub Actions for automated deployment.
 There are three main environments set up: `DEV`, `UAT`, and `PROD`.